vcosmin2701/Git/README.md

-Hello , this is me trying to learn Git
+Hello , this is me trying to learn Git, following the https://www.w3schools.com/ tutorial.